JarbasAl/learn-portuguese-skill/README.md

             self.set_context("previous_speech", translated)

-The context made the "previous_speech" keyword available to adapt, this intent can now be triggered up to 3 questions after say_in_portuguese was last triggered
+The context made the "previous_speech" keyword available to adapt, this intent can now be triggered up to 3 questions after speak_portuguese was last triggered

         @intent_handler(IntentBuilder("RepeatIntent")
                         .require("repeat")